 Booming bark aside, Spanish Mastiffs are still prone to some hereditary and congenital conditions that can adversely affect their health — not to mention your family budget.
 Some of the conditions and illnesses Spanish Mastiffs are prone to include eye conditions such as entropion; bone conditions such as panosteitis; joint conditions such as hip dysplasia; and digestive conditions such as gastric dilatation volvulus (GVD or bloat).

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet, as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Spanish Mastiff inherits anything more than a droopy double chin, you’re covered.